2025 International Football Alliance season: Season Instability

 On June 5, 2025, CJ Drinkard, owner of the Alabama Beavers, posted on his Facebook page that "in September 2024, I conducted an investigation and found some rather disturbing evidence.
 I contacted the league (IFA) and let them know there are players, coaches, and league officials who have direct ties to child porn.
 After I reported my findings to Jason Adams, I also let him know that there are several players within the league that are registered sex offenders and we need to be sure all of the teams are conducting background checks."
 Drinkard further alleged that "after doing a thorough check on Jason Adams' background, I see he has over 15 arrests that are rather disturbing.
 He has been arrested for multiple counts of forgery, impersonating a police officer, theft, among many other things that now make sense to me.
 He forged documents regarding members within the league to manipulate everyone along the way."
 Drinkard also published multiple screenshots depicting Jason Adams’ prior arrest mugshots and a copy of his criminal background report.

 On June 13, 2025, one day before their first game of the season, the Tampa Bay Tornadoes announced that they were leaving the IFA to be an independent team, but would still play the IFA teams on their season schedule, after a key investor had withdrawn his funding.
 Following this announcement, their game on June 14 was cancelled.

 On June 13, 2025, the IFA released a statement on Instagram announcing that they had suspended the Chihuahua Rebelión's planned games due to an unspecified issue and that the team would resume games on July 5.
 This was later updated to a return on July 19.
 The league's official statement was that head coach Mauricio Baldarrama had taken undisclosed actions against the team's investor group, which "caused significant financial and moral harm."
 Along with temporarily suspending games the IFA fired Baldarrama & hired Les Koenning as the new head coach.
 Later that day, the Rebelión announced on their secondary Facebook page that they were leaving the IFA to go independent.
 In their official statement they claimed that their decision was due to "...multiple administrative, financial and ethical irregularities within the organization of said league, as well as to the direct relationship of its high command with individuals currently under international investigation by the FBI, which generates an environment of uncertainty for our team and its members.".

 On June 22, 2025, eight hours before their game against the Huntsville Astros, the Tornadoes announced on Facebook that they would be suspending operations for the rest of the 2025 season.

 On June 27, 2025, the Ohio Valley Ironmen cancelled the remainder of their season due to "multiple scheduled opponents" pulling out of games.
-The Ironmen finnished the season with no known financial issues and drew between 750 and 1,200 fans on average to their games.
+The Ironmen finished the season with no known financial issues and drew between 750 and 1,200 fans on average to their games.
 The team stated they planned to return in 2026.